Kenivia/pysync/README.md

 You will be prompted by a google page asking for permission to your google files.
 Then, follow the instructions

-Options can be overriden using ./pysync-master/data/Option.json
+Options can be specified using ./pysync-master/data/Option.json

 ## Current features